Hafizz03/Hafizz03.github.io/README.md

 # Hafizz03.github.io

 ## Biography
-Hello!
-My name is Hafizz.
-I am a web developer with a passion for creating beautiful and functional websites.
-I have experience in HTML, CSS, JavaScript, and various web development frameworks.
-I enjoy learning new technologies and improving my skills.
+I am a recent graduate with a Diploma in Computer Technology (System) from Advanced Technology Training Centre (ADTEC) Taiping.
+Eager to apply my academic knowledge and skills in a professional setting, I am seeking an entry-level position in IT to contribute to organizational success and achieve personal growth.

 ## Skills
 - HTML